FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ### Evaluation

-- Use get_eval_metrics.py to predict the energies, forces and gradients of the test set with the trained model
+- Use get_eval_metrics.py to predict the energies and forces of the test set with the trained model
 ```bash
 python3 -m ground_state_md.evaluation.get_eval_metrics \
     --trajectory_dir path/to/dir/with/mdlog.i/files \